TCS Teams up with Halliburton to bring goIT to Houston Students

-TCS associates Satyendra Chauhan (Client Partner) and Raghu Nechulli Puthan Veedu (Director of American Business Development in Energy) were quick to recognize the overlap in community support, and connected the goIT team with Halliburton’s Community Relations Manager, Melissa Sowell.
+TCS associates Satyendra Chauhan (Client Partner) and Raghu Nechulli Puthan Veedu (Director of American Business Development in Energy), who work closely with Halliburton, were quick to recognize the overlap in community support, and connected the goIT team with Halliburton’s Community Relations Manager, Melissa Sowell.
 Understanding the value goIT could bring to both students and associates, Sowell introduced the goIT team to leadership in the Humble and Aldine school districts.

 Shaina Glass, the Director for Technology Applications and STEM at Aldine ISD said, “This feels like a gift fell in my lap.
 I’ve been looking for ways to engage our middle school learners in technology education, and goIT is a perfect fit.”
 She agreed to pilot the program with the STEM academies, Drew and Grantham, as consideration prior to integrating the program into their full school curriculum.

 From March to May, through the pandemic, a Texas freeze, flooding, and state testing, teachers at the three schools facilitated goIT to over 200 students.
-Through the program, TCS and Halliburton associates supported by giving project feedback, as well as inspiring students to pursue careers in computer science by sharing their own career journeys.
+Through the program, TCS and Halliburton associates played a significant role in the program, by giving their time away from work to provide project feedback, as well as inspiring students to pursue careers in computer science by sharing their own career journeys.

 Shane Miller, Senior Director of Global Infrastructure Services at Halliburton, was a repeat volunteer in the classroom, and delivered the keynote fireside chat during the culmination.
 When asked what drove him to volunteer, he said, “Explaining to students that they are intelligent and valuable and that they can participate in the technology revolution creates self-esteem and hope.
 Having them do an actual project that has a deliverable while they are surrounded by encouraging professionals further helps them understand that they are valuable.
 Professional people taking time out of their days just because they care about these students and their futures has to have a lasting positive impact on these students.”